syndicate-storage/syndicate-ci/README.md

 task blocks are run.
 If the daemon process is still running after all other task blocks have completed, the tasks within are are terminated with `SIGTERM`.

-The `command:` directive specifies the command to run.
-Variables can be interpolated here, but as this is not run in a sub-shell, piping or redirection is not supported - see `saveout` and `saveerr` below.

-The `shell` directive is like command, but runs in a subshell.
-This was added mainly for fileglobbing abilties and should be used sparing and only.

 #### Looping

 `loop_on` can be included in a task block to cause multiple copies of the same